Tech-Tac/cubes/README.md

 ## Credits

 Coding and design is by me (@Tech-Tac).
-Cube sound is from FreeSound.org.
+Cube place/remove sound effect is from FreeSound.org.
 @Jaegerwald fixed pixelation on Firefox.
-Some requests from users have been implemented.

-## Canvas-based version [Abandoned]
+## Canvas-based version [WIP]

 The main project works by creating a styled HTML element for each cube, however, a primitive HTML-5 `canvas`-based version of the project is available to try at <https://tech-tac.github.io/cubes/canvas>